tarwn/lessthandot-hugo/blogs/content/posts/2012-04-03-dammit-people-get-to-know.md

 _Msg 244, Level 16, State 1, Line 1

-The conversion of the varchar value &#8216;-1&#8217; overflowed an INT1 column.
+The conversion of the varchar value &#8216;-1' overflowed an INT1 column.
 Use a larger integer column.

 The statement has been terminated._

-As you can see you also get an error, however this is not from the constraint but the error is raised because the tinyint datatype can&#8217;t be less than 0
+As you can see you also get an error, however this is not from the constraint but the error is raised because the tinyint datatype can't be less than 0

 Check constraint can also be tied to a user defined function and you can also use regular expressions.
 Ranges can also be used, for example _salary >= 15000 AND salary <= 100000_